espumita/Architectural-styles-examples-in-.NET-core/README.md

-This repository contains some examples about architectural styles in .NET core.
+This repository contains some examples about architectural styles/patterns in .NET core.

 You can see some related posts about this project [here](https://espumita.org/archives/)